Written By: Devin Golden

 What Is Biphasic Mesothelioma?

-Biphasic mesothelioma is a subtype of mesothelioma diagnosed when a combination of epithelioid cells and sarcomatoid cells are found in the patient’s mesothelioma tumors.
-This cell type accounts for between 20% and 30% of cases.
+Biphasic mesothelioma is a cell type mesothelioma diagnosed when the tumors have a combination of epithelioid cells and sarcomatoid cells.
+Biphasic mesothelioma accounts for between 20% and 30% of all mesothelioma cases.

 The only cause of biphasic mesothelioma, regardless of the cell type, is asbestos exposure, which often results in irritation to healthy mesothelial cells.
 This can cause genetic cell mutations and mesothelioma tumor formation.
 When the cancer-causing asbestos fibers infiltrate the body, the tiny particles become lodged in the mesothelium, which is the thin lining of the lungs, abdomen and heart.